ASE-Workshop/2025/0-programm.md

 title: Programmme
 nav: true
 ---
-The ASE Workshop 2025 will take place at the Campus South (Karlsruhe Institute of Technology, Karlsruhe, Germany), Straße am Forum 1, 76131 Karlsruhe, Germany. \
+The ASE Workshop 2025 will take place at the Campus South (Karlsruhe Institute of Technology, Karlsruhe, Germany), Engler-Bunte-Ring 1b, 76131 Karlsruhe, Germany. \
 Building 40.50 (Engler-Bunte-Institut) Room: 006

 The programme will include a mix of regular, peer-reviewed papers and invited papers.
 The workshop will start with a keynote.